mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 - which version control system to use
 - which build/CI system to use
-- extracting your source code and compiling it
+- extracting your source code and compiling it - with failure alerts
 - pulling in dependencies, whether from external or internal sources
 - how you'll update your dependency versions - and you should absolutely prefer _frequent, slightly-painful_ updates to _occasional and brutal_ ones!
-- running automated tests
+- running automated tests - again with failure alerts
-- scheduling builds on commit, and more formal "we're ready to build the official February Release"
+- scheduling builds on commit, and more formal "we're ready to build the official February Release" builds
 - automatic deployments to an environment - or environments, plural